LLouzada/Really-Really-Simple-SMTP/README.md

 ## License

 This plugin is licensed under the GPLv2 or later.
 See the [GPLv2 license](http://www.gnu.org/licenses/gpl-2.0.html) for more details.

+## Support

+If you need support or have any questions, please open an issue on the [GitHub repository](https://github.com/llouzada/really-really-simple-smtp/issues) or contact me directly at [loumad.soft@gmail.com](mailto:loumad.soft@gmail.com).

 ## Changelog